josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/add-blog-comments-static-site.md

   import { onMount } from 'svelte'
   import { prefersDarkMode } from '$lib/data/store'

-  const siteTheme = $prefersDarkMode ? 'github-dark' : 'github-light'
+  // Translate the user's dark mode preference to a theme const siteTheme = $prefersDarkMode ? 'github-dark' : 'github-light'

-  const options = {
+  // An object with all the utterances options I want const options = {
     src: 'https://utteranc.es/client.js',
     repo: 'josh-collinsworth/joco-sveltekit',